clarkgreenrepos/T15-LaserTag/README.md

 </div></h1>
 Laser Tag Software for CSCE 35103 - Software Engineering Section 001

+## Installing Libraries<br/>
+Intalling Pip<br/>
+- Pip is a package manager for Python that allows easy installs of libraries that may be required during development.To install, follow these steps:<br/>
+	- In linux, open the terminal and enter `sudo apt update`, then `sudo apt install python3-pip`.
+	- Enter password if prompted
+	- To check that pip is properly installed, enter `pip3 --version`.
+If pip is installed, the version number and other information will be displayed.

+Installing libraries<br/>
+- Using pip, we will now install the required libraries.
+Most of the libraries used in this program come standard with Python but some need to be installed separately.
+The libraries we are going to install are "Tkinter", "psycopg2", and "Pillow".
+	- For Tkinter, we actually won't use pip but, instead, enter `sudo apt-get install python3-tk` into the terminal.
+Tkinter may already be installed as it is a common graphics library so, this is more of a "just in case" step.
+	- For psycopg2, enter `pip3 install psycopg2`.
+	- For Pillow, enter `pip3 install Pillow`.

 ## How To Run<br/>
 Run `python3 main.py` In terminal<br/>
 - A window will open and after `3` seconds the splash screen will appear, then disappear after another `3` Seconds, finally after `1` second the player screen is displayed.<br/>